Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 • otitis and other inflammatory processes.

-Frequent wearing of headphones can cause ear plugging
+Frequently wearing headphones can cause ear plugs

 Symptoms